informalsystems/vdd/fastsync/fastsync.md

 - `Execute()`: Iterates over the *blockstore*.
 Starts at height until the longest prefix.
-Checks soundness of block after block, and executes the transactions of a sound block
+Checks soundness of block after block, and executes the transactions of a sound block.
+If the longest prefix reaches *TargetHeight* it terminates fastsync.

 ```go